Skip to main content

 The impact of these risks could have global significance.
 Threats to a CEO of a multinational corporation could impact supply chains worldwide, and an attack on a diplomat or trade representative could disrupt delicate agreements between nations.

-Online threats, Real-world Consequences
+Online threats, real-world consequences

 Along with physical threats, cyberattacks targeting leaders are growing rapidly — an unintended outcome of greater access to information.
 Nearly two-thirds (60%) of IT leaders believe that C-Suite executives are the most likely targets for cyberattacks.[1]
 This often takes the form of spear-phishing (targeted email fraud) or whaling (impersonating a trusted high-ranking person in the organization), both of which are on the rise.